Overview

 Leading ASIC Manufacturers

-Manufacturer Top Model Hashrate Efficiency
+Manufacturer Top Model Hashrate Throughput

 Bitmain Antminer S21 Pro 234 TH/s 15 J/TH